hantsy/quarkus-sandbox/docs/jakarta-data.md

 }
 ```

-We have set `@OneToMany(cascade = CascadeType.ALL...` on the `comments`, but this does not work when using Jakarta Data Repository because `StatelessSession` is lack of cascade support.
-If there are some `Comment` dirty data existed,  the above invoking `deleteAll()` will fail the tests due to the foreign key constraints in the `comments` table.
+We have set `@OneToMany(cascade = CascadeType.ALL...` on the `comments` field, but this does not work when using Jakarta Data Repository because `StatelessSession` is lack of cascade support.
+If there are some `Comment` dirty data that exists in the `comments` table, the above invoking `deleteAll()` will fail the tests due to the foreign key constraints in the `comments` table.

 > More details about Jakarta Data implementation in Hibernate, check [Hibernate Data Repositories](https://docs.jboss.org/hibernate/orm/6.6/repositories/html_single/Hibernate_Data_Repositories.html).

-To enable *on delete* cascade on `comments`, add a Hibernate specific `@OnDelete(action = OnDeleteAction.CASCADE)` on the `comments` field.
-The `PostRepository.deleteAll()` will work well as expected.
+To enable *on delete* cascade on `comments` foreign key(`post_id`), add a Hibernate specific `@OnDelete(action = OnDeleteAction.CASCADE)` on the `comments` field.

+Then `PostRepository.deleteAll()` will work well as expected.
+Let's enable Hibernate SQL log to check what happened.

-When enabling Hibernate SQL log by adding `quarkus.hibernate-orm.log.sql=true` to the *application.properties* file and running `PostRepositoryTest`, you will see the following sql is executed after creating the `posts` and `comments` tables.
+Add `quarkus.hibernate-orm.log.sql=true` to the *application.properties* file.
+And then run `PostRepositoryTest`, watch the logs in the IDE console, the following sql is executed after the `posts` and `comments` tables are created.

 ```sql
 alter table if exists comments